npcghost/npcghost.github.io/_posts/2023-09-08-Medications.md

 <br>
 <br>

 ## Medications I've tried
 <i>
 YMMV .
 My current set of issues can influence how medications affect me much differently than someone with a different set of symptoms.
 Poor drug metabolism is also a factor here.
 I am also aware that some of these effects can be attributed to the 'nocebo' or 'placebo' effect, and they can even be influenced by what you ate that day.
-However, the side effects I experienced or assumed were so strong at times that I am wary about trying it again.
+However, the side effects I experienced or assumed were so strong at times that I am wary about trying it again and have a fear of medications.
+Obviously I still tried as the list below shows.
 Also I've never had the ability to take more than a few days away from work so I often had to stop treatment if I couldn't be bedridden for very long.  </i>

 ### Benadryl